Decimal to Hexadecimal using Bitwise, Bit Shift Operations in Java

 ); // valid: min ✔, max ✔

-Above are a couple of examples which show the solution being used to represent the minimum and maximum possible integer values.
+The above examples show the solution being used to represent the minimum and maximum possible integer values.
 One issue that did arise was when converting the minimum value back to a decimal representation.
-I was required to do a bewildering parse as a long instead, and then cast back down to the desired integer.
-The reason for this is that Java parses integers as signed values, so inserting anything higher than 0x7FFFFFFF will throw an error.
-If you parse it as a larger long however, the value will still be signed but the cast will overflow the integer back to it’s correct value.
+I was required to perform a perplexing parse as a long, and then cast it back down to the desired integer.
+This is because Java parses integers as signed values, so inserting anything higher than 0x7FFFFFFF will throw an error.
+If you parse it as a long, however, the value will still be signed but the cast will overflow the integer back to its correct value.

 Random Web Colours

-Now back to the reason why I wanted to convert decimal representations into hexadecimal in the first place.
-Web colours are represented by a six digit hex-triplet.
-Each two bytes represent the Red, Green and Blue components of the particular colour.
-With this knowledge, we simply only have to generate a random number between and inclusive of 0 (0x000000) and 16777215 (0xFFFFFF).
-We then can convert this decimal representation into hexadecimal using are built implementation.
-There are only two points I would like to make about the code below, most importantly the removal of the the first two characters of the string returned.
-This is due to hex-triplets only using 6 positions, which means the most significant two are not required.
-Also Java’s ‘nextInt’ method is inclusive of 0 and exclusive of the provided maximum value, so we must add one to the desired range to return a correct result.
+Now, back to the reason why I wanted to convert decimal representations into hexadecimal in the first place.
+Web colours are represented by a six-digit hex triplet.
+Each pair of digits represents the red, green and blue components of the colour.
+With this knowledge, we simply need to generate a random number between 0 (0x000000) and 16777215 (0xFFFFFF), inclusive.
+We can then convert this decimal representation into hexadecimal using our built implementation.
+There are two important points to note about the code below.
+Firstly, the first two characters of the string returned are removed.
+This is because hex triplets only use six positions, which means the most significant two are not required.
+Additionally, Java’s nextInt method is inclusive of 0 and exclusive of the provided maximum value, so we must add one to the desired range to obtain the correct result.

 public static String randomWebColour()